EvansUniverse/daisy-projects/_evan/Jellybeans/README.md

 Quantizing diatonic arpeggiator for the Electrosmith Daisy Patch eurorack module.

 ### What does it do?
 Jellybeans is an arpeggiator with special features.
 The user configures a scale and sends in v/oct root input, then Jellybeans arpeggiates the diatonic chord with that root.
-This is great for creating a sense of "chord progressions" on eurorack.
+This is great for creating quasi chord progressions with eurorack's chiefly monophonic sound sources.

 ### Features
 * Arpeggiator
 * Configurable scale (root and quality)
 * Quantizes v/oct input
-* Lots of arpeggator options (chord voicings, inversions)
+* Lots of arpeggator options (chord voicings, inversions, clock divisions)
 * Sends a bass note (root) out through _CV out 2_

 ## Build Instructions